culshoefer/aws-automation-thing/README.md

 - Changing IP addresses
 - Only spin up VMs when needed, use cheapest conf + monitor it
 - Only use one zone OR be beware of shutdowns if using multiple zones
+- Use DB + service on same server

+## Actual setup
+- EC2 Amazon Linux
+- Creation and configuration of server should be scripted
+- Keep security in mind:
+  - Restrict root access to range of IP addresses
+  - Explore AWS options